IMPROPERLY CLASSIFIED AS AN INDEPENDENT CONTRACTOR WHILE MAKING SALES

 5. Penalties payable to the employee for the employer not properly itemizing why the employee was paid what they were paid on their paycheck

-We believe Life Alert may attempt to get its sales people to sign binding arbitration agreements in order to prevent a class action now that the issue of their sales people being improperly classified as an independent contract has arisen.
-If you have questions about whether you should sign a binding arbitration agreement with Life Alert as a sales person, please contact us at 1-877-525-0700.
+We believe many companies attempt to get its sales people to sign binding arbitration agreements in order to prevent a class action now that the issue of their sales people being improperly classified as an independent contract has arisen.
+If you have questions about whether you should sign a binding arbitration agreement, please contact us at 1-877-525-0700.

-Our experienced labor lawyers can be reached at 1-877-525-0700 if you have any questions about being improperly paid, or the potential class action against Life Alert for misclassifying their salespeople as independent contractors.
-Ask for Karl Gerber or Ann Guleser.
-They are the attorneys working on the Life Alert salespeople case.
+Our experienced labor lawyers can be reached at 1-877-525-0700 if you have any questions about being improperly paid, or the potential class action for misclassifying their salespeople as independent contractors.